 Your cooker hood is the filter of your kitchen.
 It removes any grease or smoke from the air when you’re cooking to keep your kitchen environment as clean and healthy as possible.

 Choosing your cooker hood doesn’t just come down to function, but the finishing touch that it gives to your kitchen too.
-It can stand out or blend in or be completely hidden until you need it, whatever you want, it’ll be available.
+It can stand out, blend in or be completely hidden until you need it.
 With so many sizes, shapes, and style, here’s an essential guide to choosing your cooker hood.

-There are two different types of cooker hoods and the difference between them is what they do with the air from your cooking: extraction hoods pump the air outside, whereas recirculation hoods filter it and circulate it back into your kitchen.
+There are two different types of cooker hoods and the difference between them is what they do with the air from your cooking: ducted hoods take the air outside, whereas recirculation hoods filter it and circulate it back into your kitchen.
 When recirculating, the cooker hood will not extract as it has nowhere to take the air.

-Cons: You need to think about where the air duct is going (e.g. directly on the wall behind where the hood is fixed), otherwise you’ll need to find a way to hide the ducting.
-You are also limited to how long the ducting can be (6 metres). is the normal limit if using 6" ducting and much less if using 5" ducting, it is never advised to use 4" ducting unless otherwise stated by Luxair.
+- You need to think about where the duct is going (e.g. directly on the wall behind where the hood is fixed), otherwise you’ll need to find a way to hide the ducting.
+You are also limited to how long the ducting can be (6 metres), is the normal limit if using 6" ducting and much less if using 5" ducting.
+It is never advised to use 4" ducting unless otherwise stated by Luxair.

 Cooker Hoods With External Motors

 If space is lacking for you but a hidden cooker hood is still a priority, then a cooker hood with an outside motor cooker hood is ideal.
-Luxair offer the very best in cooker hoods with external motor units, all our outside motor fans are made from the highest quality stainless steel and will not rust or pit when open to the elements, if correctly installed these designer great looking units they will last for many years, Extraction mode cooker hoods can be fitted with an external motor located on an outside wall or on the roof, for example.
+Luxair offer the very best in cooker hoods with external motor units, all our outside motor fans are made from the highest quality stainless steel and will not rust or pit when open to the elements, if correctly installed these designer great looking units they will last for many years.
+External motor cooker hoods can be fitted with the motor located in one of 3 different places, either wall mounted, flat roof or pitched roof.
 Installing the motor externally means that it can be located where the noise will cause less disturbance.
 This reduces the noise at the hood to a minimum.
-For a significant reduction in noise levels, the ducting system should be at least 3-7 m long.
+For a significant reduction in noise levels, the ducting system should be between 3-7 m long.
 Whether you are able to use an external motor will depend on the layout of the kitchen, the type of ducting and how it is installed and the cooker hood itself.